talw/crisp-compiler/README.md

     definition will not.

 ### Requirements
-- The Haskell compiler, GHC is required, as some GHC extensions are used in the compiler source files.
+- The Haskell compiler GHC is required, as some GHC extensions are used in the compiler source files.
 - LLVM bindings to version 3.4.1 were used, as that is what was (still is?) available at the time of writing the bulk of crc.
 Make sure it is installed